ClickHouse/clickhouse-docs/docs/en/cloud/manage/openapi.md

 ---
-sidebar_label: ClickHouse Cloud API
+sidebar_label: Managing API Keys
 slug: /en/cloud/manage/openapi
-title: ClickHouse Cloud API
+title: Managing API Keys
 ---

 ClickHouse Cloud provides an API utilizing OpenAPI that allows you to programmatically manage your account and aspects of your services.